IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Bridgetown Brawl.md

 - Caution: Bridgetown is extralegal.
 PCs will not have protection from the law or Duke V
 - Potential background about: gangs, relation w landed elite, bridgetown, treaty of the six cups
     - Gangs loot trade barges coming up river (w help from merrow), have been persistent annoyance to merchants
-- Part of an alliance made with the gangs - they will supply Vasilev money for upcoming election
+- Part of an alliance made with the gangs - they will supply Vasilev money for future plans (upcoming election)
 - They can start at Shoewater bridge and meet Ersatz
 - Pay: 600gp
 - What are they doing about Basta? still tied up in apartment (awake by now)